DCCdelang/Seminars/README.md

 Everyone follows the instructions in their script.
 Once you have pushed all your changes, continue.

 4. Create a pull request for me to this (original) repo.
 (Hint: you can use the "New pull request" button and then do a "compare across forks").

+Function 2c:
+This function performs mathematic operations on the given (4) integers.
+It multiplies and divides the second and third arguments, and it adds and substracts the first and last arguments.
+It returns a dictionary with the results of each operation.